 - Thermal-hydraulic investigations of flow patterns in fuel bundles or pool configurations at prototypical or scaled heights

 The KASOLA facility contributes to the Helmholtz alliance on liquid metal technology (LIMTECH) and the Helmholtz Energy Materials Characterization Platform (HEMCP).
-LIMTECH has been created to help German Helmholtz centers and universities to bundle their R&D activities on liquid metals for the various research fields and applications.
+LIMTECH was established to support the German Helmholtz centers and universities to bundle their R&D activities on liquid metals for various research fields and applications.
 HEMCP was founded to respond to the needs of innovative energy systems, which will face much higher temperatures to enhance their efficiency.
-It will also boost the developments and qualification of instrumentation and materials used for liquid metal technology.

 - W. Hering, A. Onea, J. Fuchs, T. Schaub, A. Weisenburger, R. Stieglitz, Liquid metal facilities to investigate thermal-hydraulics and materials behavior up sodium boiling, NURETH-19, March 6-11, 2022, Brussels, Belgium, 2022

 - W. Hering, M. Böttcher, J. Fuchs, A. Onea, S. Ulrich, R. Stieglitz, Materials and systems for liquid metal based CSP 2.0, AIP Conf.
 Proc.
 2303, 050002, 2020

 - W. Hering, A. Onea, A. Jianu, J. Fuchs, Th.
 Schaub, A. Weisenburger, S. Ulrich, R. Stieglitz, Facilities to investigate sodium and materials behaviour up to sodium boiling, Proc.
 ICAPP 2020, paper 20205, March 15-19, 2020, Abu Dhabi, UAE